 The AFi aims to build a broad coalition in support of the Framework’s common implementation approaches.
 Toward this end, the initiative is led by a civil society coalition representing social and environmental issues from both global and producing-country perspectives.
 The initiative’s Steering Group, which is responsible for strategic decisions about the initiative—including the content of the Accountability Framework—currently includes representatives of the ten NGOs, namely Forest Peoples Programme, Greenpeace, Imaflora, National Wildlife Federation, Proforest, Rainforest Alliance, Rights and Resources Initiative, The Nature Conservancy, World Resources Institute, and the World Wildlife Fund.

 Is the Accountability Framework a new certification program?

-No. The AFi is being designed as a certification program and does not intend to develop an assurance mechanism to audit organizations’ compliance with the Framework.
+No. The AFi is not being designed as a certification program and does not intend to develop an assurance mechanism to audit organizations’ compliance with the Framework.
 Rather, the Framework will provide a set of norms and guidelines that can be applied through a range of existing and emerging implementation tools, systems, and service providers.
 This will foster the innovation needed to quickly scale up progress while ensuring that all implementation efforts adhere to common good practices and tenets of credibility.
 It will also allow implementation that is carried out in different contexts or with different tools or partners to be assessed and reported in common terms.
 This will help maximize the contribution of responsible supply chains initiatives toward supporting broader conservation and social justice goals.
 Please click here for more information for companies interested in making statements or claims related to their application of the Accountability Framework.